ksrivastava1/Personal-Website/content/event/specialty_exam/index.md

 ---
-title: Specialty Exam Presentation: Reinforcement Learning for finding isosceles-free subsets of an integer lattice
+title: "Specialty Exam Presentation: Reinforcement Learning for finding isosceles-free subsets of an integer lattice"
-abstract: In this prelim / specialty exam talk, I present my work in generating large isosceles free subsets of an integer lattice.
+abstract: In this prelim / specialty exam talk, I present my work in generating large isosceles-free subsets of an integer lattice.
 I first briefly present the motivation of the problem from ordinal embedding theory applied to concept analysis in cognitive science, then I go through the mathematical background for the problem, and finally, present my ongoing work in building a reinforcement learning framework for generating large isosceles-free subsets for improving current best lower bounds for the problem.
 summary: University of Wisconsin-Madison
 location: Madison, Wisconsin
 date: 2024-01-18T11:00:05.322Z